 To explore the trend of increasing device lifetime (Sec.
-2), Fig. 14b considers the emissions for caches on QLC devices, showing emissions from overprovisioning in a darker shade.
+2), Fig. 15 considers the emissions for caches on QLC devices, showing emissions from overprovisioning in a darker shade.

-For a 6-year lifetime, Kangaroo requires $2.2\times$ the emissions of FairyWREN on Twitter and $1.17\times$ on Meta.
-At 12 years, the gap increases to $2.6\times$ and $1.54\times$.
-Due to the DLWA in LBAD devices, Kangaroo's emissions are lowest when it has some amount of overprovisioning.
-FairyWREN does not need this overprovisioning due to its lower WA.
+For a 6-year lifetime, Kangaroo requires 2.2× the emissions of FairyWren on Twitter and 1.17× on Meta.
+At 12 years, the gap increases to 2.6× and 1.54×.
+Due to the dlwa in LBAD devices, Kangaroo's emissions are lowest when it has some amount of overprovisioning.
+FairyWren does not need this overprovisioning due to its lower wa.
+This lower overprovisioning leads to FairyWren's much lower emissions, particularly for the Twitter trace.